jackjennings/hey/README.md

 First [get an API token](http://yoapi.justyo.co).

-There are two ways of setting you API token, depending on your requirements.
-If your program is only working with a single API token, you can set it in an initializer or at the start of your script.
+There are two ways of setting your API token and interacting with the library, depending on the requirements of you program.
+If you only need to work with a single API token, you can set it in an initializer or at the start of your script.
+If you set the API token this way, you can ineteract with either the class methods or the instance methods described below.

 ```ruby
 Hey.api_token = "3858f62230ac3c915f300c664312c63f"